lucasbaizer2/hasmer/bytecode-format-generator/README.md

-# bytecode-format-generator
+# Hasmer Bytecode Format Generator

-This Node.js script finds every version of Hermes bytecode and creates a definitions file for it.
+This is a Node.js script finds every version of Hermes bytecode and creates a definitions file for it, which is used internally by hasmer.
+A definitions file describes the all instructions and their operands for a Hermes bytecode version.

-# How it Works

-First, the entire [Hermes repository](https://github.com/facebook/hermes) is cloned locally (to the `./hermes` directory).

-Then, it switches to each and every commit of each tag where the bytecode definitions file was modified.

-The bytecode definitions file is parsed and a JSON definitions file is created.

-Once the absolute newest version of the given bytecode version is found (i.e. the commit that makes the final change), the bytecode file is written to disk (found within the `./definitions` directory).

-Note that this process can take several minutes to complete.
-Make sure you have stable internet -- the script is currently not very robust, and if it crashes (e.g. due to internet cutting out) it cannot resume where it left off.

 # Why do I need this?